berknology/leetcode-classifier/README.md

 Union Find algorithm or disjoint-set data structure aims to find if two nodes are in the same set in amortized `O(1)` time.
 There are two operations in the `UnionFind` class: `find` and `union`.
-To enable amortized `O(1)` time of `find`, two optimizations needs to be done for the `UnionFind` class: path compression and union by rank.
+To enable amortized `O(1)` time of `find`, two optimizations need to be done for the `UnionFind` class: path compression and union by rank.

 A python implementation of the disjoint set data structure is given below.
 ```python